 Years before forming the Americana duo Surrender Hill, songwriters Robin Dean Salmon and Afton Seekins chased their own muses as solo artists.

-Separately, Salmon and Seekins are strong, Sharp voiced musicians, with songs inspired by their colorful and unusual backgrounds.
+Separately, Salmon and Seekins are strong, sharp voiced musicians, with songs inspired by their colorful and unusual backgrounds.
 Together, they're something bigger, a soulful, countrified duo whose music nods not only to America's rural pockets, but also to the world at large.
-Appropriately, the group takes its name from the real life Surrender Hill in South Africa, where the Anglo Boer War came to a close.
-After all, this is a band of songwriters who've fought their own battles and suffered their own scars, only to surrender to, and find peace with, each other.
+"Got a little country in my soul and a little bit rock'n'roll", they sing in "A Whole Lot Of Freedom", their voices wrapped around one another in loving harmony.
+The title track to their 4th album, "A Whole Lot Of Freedom" shines new light on Surrender Hill, whose name was taken from the landmark in South Africa where the Anglo Boer War came to a close.
+Like the song itself, and, indeed, the band's namesake, too, "A Whole Lot Of Freedom" doubles down on themes of freedom and togetherness, written and performed by a duo of songwriters who've fought their own battles and suffered their own scars, only to surrender to, and find peace with, each other.